bitsofinfo/swarm-traefik-state-analyzer/README.md

 * `--job-name`: optional arbitrary job name
 * `--layers`: layers to actually invoke checks for (default all)
 * `--tags`: only execute service checks w/ given tags (default any)
+* `--fqdn-filter`: regex string to limit urls that get executed for checks within specified layers
 * `--threads`: default 30, number of threads for checks, adjust if DOSing yourself
 * `--input-filename`: path where the JSON output of `servicechecksdb.py` is
 * `--output-filename`: path where the JSON results will be written